googleapis/google-cloud-dotnet/NEWAPI.md

 Note that this assumes you have application default credentials configured for the specified project.

+If the smoke test fails first time, it's worth looking into.
+In particular, if it's an RPC with a *location* path segment, we default to putting "us-east1" as the location, for want of anything better.
+Look at the documentation of the API to see if there's a list of valid locations, or another call you can make to find valid locations.
+You might also try "global" as the location segment, if you can't find a specific location.
+Simply edit the `smoketests.json` file that was written out by the tool, edit the argument accordingly, then rerun the smoke tests.

 Assuming the smoke tests pass, add and commit them:

 ```sh